She can trust him with her heart, but can she trust him with her life?

 Red hair.
 Shiny, glorious red hair, with gold highlights.

 Captivated, Reece turned to fully face the image.
-He immediately went into director mode, glad the state-of-the-art security system displayed everything in full, glorious color.
+He immediately went into director mode, glad the state-of-the-art security system displayed everything in full color.

 Sharon bent to peer over his shoulder.
 “I have no idea.”